Programme

 Image for Rhino Dance Marathon

-30 years of exploring the intuitive body in motion
+30 years of the power and vulnerability of the intuitive body

-On July 10 and 11, Space for Dance Art opens its doors for an intense evening: the Rhino Dance Marathon.
-A moving journey of dance, image, text, sound, and memory — built on three decades of dance practice by Emio Greco and Pieter C. Scholten.
+On July 10 and 11, Space for Dance Art opens its doors for an adventurous evening: the Rhino Dance Marathon.
+A dynamic journey through dance, image, text, sound, and memory – drawn from three decades of dance practice by Emio Greco and Pieter C. Scholten.

+Every space opens a different experience, with its own laws of time, rhythm, and intensity.
 The Rhino Dance Marathon is not a performance, but a movement.
-Step into it.
+Step inside.

 Image for Emio Greco | Pieter C. Scholten